Skip to main content

 AI agents use Large Language Models (LLMs) for natural language processing and reasoning.
 When you build a custom agent in the Agent Designer, you can add functionality to it.
 For example, an agent could use an API to call an API endpoint and retrieve an order status.

-The configuration and settings of functionality is contained in a tool.
-The agent uses its reasoning to determine when to use a tool.
-There are five types of tools you can attach to tasks.
-Explore each tool topic to learn how to set it up for your agent:
+Tools contain functions and configurations to extend an agent's abilities.
+The agent uses its reasoning, tasks, and goals to determine when to use a tool.
+You can attach multiple tools to your agent.
+Explore each tool topic to learn how to add it to your agent:

 • API tool - Enables the agent to make REST or SOAP API calls.